wjassim/WARP-Q/README.md

-# WARP-Q
+# WARP-Q Speech Quality Metric
 This code is to run the WARP-Q speech quality metric.

 https://github.com/WissamJassim/WARP-Q.git

-WARP-Q: Quality Prediction For Generative Neural Speech Codecs
+WARP-Q (Quality Prediction For Generative Neural Speech Codecs) is an objective, full-reference metric for perceived audio quality.
+It uses a dynamic time warping measure of similarity between a reference and a test speech signal to produce a raw quality score.

+# Requirements
 Run using python 3.x and include these package dependencies in your virtual environment:

     - pandas